Find Your Own Way

 In all my changes, there have been two constant themes, my passion for helping people grow and my fascination with culture and its influence on people’s thinking.
 I knew what my passion was, but there was too much noise around too many ‘pressing matters’ to resolve.
 Walking in the hills of England and Scotland provided me with precious time to think , talking my thoughts over with Someone Who Listens helped me to focus.
 I have decided that I want and I can spend most of my time and energy doing what I love doing.
 I am now using my experience, learning from my various qualifications and wisdom I got from many wonderful people to help others do the same.
 This is how I started Career Roads.

 I am happy to share and help, providing individual consultations and working with HR teams or groups of business leaders, on the topics I am passionate about.
-These include individual careers, people development strategies and practices, cultural diversity, and integration.
+These include individual careers, people and team development strategies and practices, cultural diversity,.